geomstats/challenge-iclr-2021/README.md

 A participant can raise GitHub issues and/or request help or guidance at any time through [Geomstats slack](https://geomstats.slack.com/) and [Giotto-TDA slack](https://slack.giotto.ai/).
 The help/guidance will be provided modulo availability of the maintainers.

 **Important:** The packages Geomstats *and* Giotto-tda have to play a central role in the submission.
 The participants can (i) use the functions already available in these packages, and/or (ii) suggest new implementations to be added to the packages.
-If the participants suggest new implementations to incorporate into the packages, they should specify where their code could be added in the main code bases of Geomstats and Giotto-TDA.
-The participants should note that Geomstats and Giotto-TDA have different license agreement, available on their respective GitHub repositories' pages.
+In the second case (ii), the participants should either specify where their code could be added in the main code bases of Geomstats/Giotto-TDA, or directly submit a PR to the corresponding package and reference this PR within their challenge's submission.
+The participants should note that Geomstats and Giotto-TDA have different license agreements, available on their respective GitHub repositories' pages.

 ## Submission procedure